miguelsmuller/miguelsmuller/README.md

 ### Goals
 - :dart: Migrating from Support to Development

-### Project
-- :trophy: I'm going to revive some discontinued projects

 ### Some Curiosities
 - :office: I'm currently a public employee and work with support at the Prefeitura Municipal de Rio Claro / Rio de Janeiro.
 - :dancers: I’m looking to collaborate on some cool project that has an impact.